-Lake County Behavioral Health and Substance Use Disorder Services (SUDS) -Lake County Behavioral Health who have co-occurring (mental health and substances abuse) disorders.
-Recovery-oriented services include assistance with establishing stable housing, access to physical health care, medications management, trauma-informed counseling and peer supports.
+Lake County Behavioral Health and Substance Use Disorder Services (SUDS) - Lake County Behavioral Health

+Mental Health services are designed to provide strong community-based partnerships with individuals and families who are dealing with serious mental illness, including those who have co-occurring (mental health and substances abuse) disorders.
+Recovery-oriented services include assistance with establishing stable housing, access to physical health care, medications management, trauma-informed counseling and peer support.
 Behavioral Health assists with management of mental health crises for all members of the community and provides for inpatient or temporary residential care as appropriate.